annotell/public-docs/docs-src/docs/dataset-exploration/prediction-format.md

 For this API, the relevant parts (keys) are `frames`, `objects`, `streams`, `ontologies` and `metadata`.
 The last one (`metadata`) is the easiet one, and should just read `schema_version": "1.0.0"` (see examples below for full context).
 Also `stream` is straightforward, and should specify what sensors (cameras, lidars, ...) there are and what their name, like `sensor_name: {"type": "camera"}` or `sensor_name: {"type": "lidar"}`.
 Again, see the examples below for full context.

 All parts of a prediction that is time-varying throughout a sequence is described in `frames`, such as corodinates and dynamic properties.
 Each frame in the sequence is represented by a key-value pair under `frames`.
-The key is the `frame_id`, and should look like
+The key is the `frame_id`, and the value should look like
 ```json
 frame_id: {
   "frame_properties": {